10 Super Tiny Towns In North Dakota You May Not Know Exist

-Had you ever heard of any of these small towns before?
+Had you ever heard of any of these small towns in North Dakota before?
 Ever been to any of them, or do you live in one?
 These may be tiny, but they aren’t the tiniest.
 Check out the absolute smallest towns in ND right here.